 More serious risks of a vascular occlusion and tissue death if untreated are possible – much more likely when attempted by untrained injectors at home.
-There is some risk in every procedure, but modern fillers are generally safe and effective when done in a professional setting by those with knowledge of the artery structure.
+There is some risk in every procedure, but modern fillers are generally very safe when done in a professional setting by those with expert knowledge of the artery structure.
 Treatments can be quickly reversed by dissolving the filler with Hyaluronidase in the rare event of any serious effects or inflammatory reactions.

 What should I not do after the treatments?

 Avoid strenuous exercise for 24 to 48 hours after you get lip fillers or any other dermal fillers.
 Elevated blood pressure and heart rate from exercise may make swelling or bruising worse.
 You can take Arnica for bruising if your doctor approves.
 It’s fine to engage in light activities like walking.
 Avoid alcohol and hydrate often.
 Check our aftercare advice here.